Linear stability of discrete shock profiles for systems of conservation laws: Introduction

+By \eqref{def:lambda_k} and \eqref{def:Fcl}, the functions $\Fc_l^\pm$ correspond to the eigenvalues of the amplification matrix $\sum_{k=-p}^q\kappa^kA_k^\pm$ of the linearization of the numerical scheme at the states $u^\pm$.

-The functions $\Fc_l^\pm$ allow us to characterize the spectrum of the operators $\Lcc^\pm$.
-We refer for instance to \cite{C-F, CoeuLLT} for a study in the scalar case of similar convolution operators as $\Lcc^\pm$.
-Fourier analysis and in particular the well-known Wiener theorem \cite{Newman} imply that
+They will thus allow us to characterize the spectrum of the operators $\Lcc^\pm$.
+We refer for instance to \cite{Thomee,D-S,R-S,C-F, CoeuLLT} for a study in the scalar case of similar convolution operators as $\Lcc^\pm$.
+Fourier analysis and in particular the well-known Wiener theorem \cite{Newman} imply that:

-The definition \eqref{def:Ak} of the matrices $A_k^\pm$ and the consistency condition \eqref{cond:consistency} imply that
+The definition \eqref{def:Ak} of the matrices $A_k^\pm$ and the consistency condition \eqref{cond:consistency} imply that:

-which translates into having
+which translates into having: